Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Empirical Illustrations

 The data source is a subset of the National Educational Longitudinal Survey of 1988 (NELS:88).
 We use a version of the data available from \cite{WooldridgeText}.
 We refer to \cite{AltonjiElderTaber2005} for a detailed discussion of the data.
 The dependent variable $y_{i}$ is a binary variable indicating whether the student graduated from high school by the year 1994.
 The binary treatment $d_{i}$ indicates whether the student attended a Catholic high school.
 The vector of exogenous control variables $w_{i}$ includes each parent's years of education and log family income.
 The instrument variable is a dummy variable indicating whether a parent was reported to be Catholic.
 The sample size $n$ is 5970 after we remove missing observations on $y_{i}$.

 Table \ref{tab:delta_est 2nd app} reports the point estimates of nuisance parameters $\delta$ under the null hypothesis $H_0:\beta=0$.
 The value of the test statistic is 154.848.
-The 5\% and 1\% critical values are 2.755 and 5.201, respectively.
-We, therefore, reject the null hypothesis at both levels.
+The 5\% critical value is 2.755.
+We, therefore, reject the null hypothesis at the 5\% level.
 Our test provides strong evidence supporting the students' selection into Catholic schools based on their unobservable characteristics.
 This result is in line with the concern expressed in \cite{AltonjiElderTaber2005}.